 Before traveling to either country, having a basic understanding of common phrases, quick hits, and old stand-by sayings will make communication much easier on the ground.

-When traveling to Cuba, understand these common slang terms before you go to add a dose of humor to your conversations on the ground.
+When traveling to Havana or elsewhere in Cuba, understand these common slang terms before you go to add a dose of humor to your conversations on the ground.

 Friend.
 Also spelled acere.
 This term is used casually and commonly, and if you spend time with locals you’re likely to make a few while you’re on the island.